 If you collect information or updates on a regular basis, the best way to do this is in the workout builder if you don't want to remind your clients in a message each week.
-I would assign my clients a weekly check-in where I have them update their metrics right from that workout.
+You could assign clients a weekly check-in and have them update their metrics right from that workout.
 You could copy and paste this workout on every Sunday, or even include it as part of a Program!

 With a handful of recipes loaded into the exercise library, customizing the amounts assigned for each food/meal would be done just like customizing the number of sets/reps for a back squat.
 Save yourself some time by creating several programs:

 - [Men] Gluten Free - Weight Loss

 - [Men] Gain Strength/Muscle Mass

 - [Women] Keto - Weight Loss

 Clearly those are just some ideas, and you can get as broad or specific as you'd like!